Updated on February 2, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 The stereotypical assumption with medical weed is you have to smoke it.
 But there are various other interesting ways to use this herb.
 Trying a different consumption method comes with various practical benefits, too, such as increasing discretion.
 However, it may also change the effect you get, such as the intensity or duration of a high and other effects.
 Here are some consumption methods you may want to try:

-While there are still questions whether individuals should treat their bipolar disorder with medical cannabis, only you will know if this medicine will help relieve your symptoms.
+While there are still questions about whether individuals should treat their bipolar disorder with medical cannabis, only you will know if this medicine will help relieve your symptoms.
 Browse for a medical marijuana dispensary or search for a cannabis-certified doctor so you can sit down and discuss this potent herb’s potential in treating your depressive or manic episodes.